The African Programme on Rethinking Development Economics (APORDE) was started in 2007 and is a high-level training programme in development …

-APORDE will feature leading international and African economists to lead discussions and share their views on economic development and industrialisation …
+APORDE features leading international and African economist to lead discussions and share their views on economic development and industrialisation.
+The …

 Participants receive intensive high-level training and interact with some of the best development economists in the world, as well as with their peers from around the world.

 The 2022 Aporde programme will be released soon.